mhbahmani/Watermarker-OCV/README.md

 **Done.
 It's ready to use!**

 ## How to use
+- Go to script directory in terminal or command prompt.

+- Activate created virtualenv:
+  * MacOs and Linux: `source venv/bin/activate`
+  * Windows: `.\env\Scripts\activate`

-- First, activate created virtualenv and then run main.py script:
+- Then run main.py script:
   * `python main.py`

-- You can add these arguments and options to this command:
+- You can also add these arguments and options to this command:

 | **Options**                       | **Description**                                       |
 |:----------------------------------|:------------------------------------------------------|